parse-community/parse-server/CONTRIBUTING.md

 * Run the tests for the file you are working on with `npm test spec/MyFile.spec.js`
 * Run the tests for the whole project and look at the coverage report to make sure your tests are exhaustive by running `npm test` and looking at (project-root)/lcov-report/parse-server/FileUnderTest.js.html
 * Lint your code by running `npm run lint` to make sure all your code is not gonna be rejected by the CI.
+* Never publish the lib folder.

+##### Run your tests against Postgres (optional)

+If your pull request introduces a change that may affect the storage or retrieval of objects, you may want to make sure it plays nice with Postgres.

+* Run the tests against the postgres database with `PARSE_SERVER_TEST_DB=postgres npm test`.
+You'll need to have postgres running on your machine an setup [appropriatedly](https://github.com/parse-community/parse-server/blob/master/.travis.yml#L37)
+* If your feature is a mongoDB only feature and the test don't apply for a Postgres database, you can disable them with:

+  - `describe_only_db('mongo')` // will create a `describe` that runs only on mongoDB
+  - `it_only_db('mongo')` // will make a test that only runs on mongo
+  - `it_exclude_dbs(['postgres'])` // will make a test that runs against all DB's but postgres

 ##### Code of Conduct

-This project adheres to the [Open Code of Conduct](http://todogroup.org/opencodeofconduct/#Parse Server/fjm@fb.com).
+This project adheres to the [Contributor Covenant Code of Conduct](https://github.com/parse-community/parse-server/blob/master/CODE_OF_CONDUCT.md).
 By participating, you are expected to honor this code.